tobiasweede/HelpMessageSender/README.md

 # HelpMessageSender
-A small GUI program to allow participants in economic experiments to send help request to Labcontrol.
+A little GUI program allowing participants in economic experiments to send a help request to Labcontrol.

+The purpose of this program is to give the participants in economic experiments the possibility to notify the experimenters of problems or questions without publicly raising their hands.